ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 If we disregard matters of syntax, the first thing that will stand out will be *immutability*.
 How does one modify a variable after it has been declared?
-Why can't one modify variables after they've been declared?

-Understanding the concept of immutabilityis vital.
-There are many other foreign concepts later on that will boggle the mind, type classes, algebraic data types, higher order functions&mdash;all important, and vital as well&mdash;in this article, I will argue that just the concept of immutability has a profound effect on how the programmer *programs*, and it will alter the way the programmer writes and understands imperative code.
+Understanding the concept of immutability is vital.
+Though functional programming is loaded with new concepts that at a glance, seem strange and difficult to grasp, I will argue that just understanding the concept of immutability will have a profound effect on how the programmer writes and understands imperative code.

 ### There Are No Variables